function61/passitron/docs/architecture.md

 Contains HTTP endpoint definitions and their input/output data structures for the query layer.
 This is used to autogenerate code for the frontend and backend.
-This makes both the frontend and the backend typesafe, i.e. Go or TypeScript compilers guarantee that you HTTP call URLs, input and output data structures are kept in-sync with all the code.
+This makes both the frontend and the backend typesafe, i.e. Go or TypeScript compilers guarantee that your HTTP endpoint URLs, input and output data structures are kept in-sync with all the code.

 Implementations for the endpoints are found in `pkg/restqueryapi`.
 Calls come from the UI.